 Is Now The Time?

 Cloudflare may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think Cloudflare is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its strong gross margins suggest it can operate profitably and sustainably.
+Its revenue growth has been exceptional.
+And while its growth is coming at a cost of significant cash burn, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its impressive gross margins are indicative of excellent business economics.